How to Have Younger Looking Skin: 9 Key Natural Steps

 Indulge in fruits and veggies.
 A diet rich in fruits and vegetables will provide you with plenty of antioxidants that will help to protect your skin and overall health.

 Consider taking alpha lipoic acid.
 Alpha lipoic acid is 400 times stronger than vitamins C and E, according to Dr. Perricone, who recommends taking 50-100 milligrams of the supplement daily.
-It helps improve your skin by bring down inflammation.
+It helps improve your skin by bringing down inflammation.

 Take the antioxidant CoQ10.
 This antioxidant is normally touted for its role in heart health, but Perricone says that CoQ10 can slow or reverse the aging process, and taking 30 milligrams a day will make your "skin look more radiant in just a few weeks."